 In 2004, artist Keith Hasenbalg created this work that pays tribute to Gene Autry’s ties to the town.

-During the 1950s, the annual Put-in-Bay Road Race brought sports car owners to South Bass Island to face off on a 3.1-mile course set up on city streets.
+During the 1950s, this annual event brought sports car owners to South Bass Island to face off on a 3.1-mile course set up on city streets.
 Those days are remembered each year with a race, car show and more.